 Out of caution and with the recommendations by the World Health Organization related to Coronavirus (COVID-19), the Fox Cities Chamber is taking action to prevent the spread of Coronavirus and maintain a healthy community.
 We are postponing all Chamber events until further notice which includes ribbon cuttings.
 We will continue to reassess the situation and provide updates to events as they become available.

 Key event updates to note:

-- CEO BREAKFAST (4/27) - We are postponing the CEO BREAKFAST event scheduled for Monday, April 27, 2020.
-We are working with our partners to identify a date and time to reschedule.
+- BAZAAR AFTER DARK: NEW LONDON (6/6) - We are postponing the first night market event of 2020 - Bazaar After Dark: New London, scheduled for Saturday, June 6, 2020.
+We are working with our partners to identify a date and time to reschedule the New London event.
 We will provide updates once they become available.